 Carry out a Business Impact Analysis.
 This identifies and documents your key functions and services, what activities and resources are required to deliver these, and the impact that a disruption of these activities would have on your organisation.

 What can you do now to ensure that you are able to maintain the critical activities that underpin the delivery of your organisation’s functions and services following a disruption?
 This may include multi-skill training of your staff, identifying other places you could work from and backing up crucial data off site.

 Write your plan.
 The Normit website has a template you can use.

 It's a continuous process.
 The plans should be reviewed and tested regularly.

-The Normit web site has more guidance on business continuity and how to implement it within your organisation.
+The Norfolk Prepared website has more guidance on business continuity and how to implement it within your organisation.